mdekermadec/ezdb/README.md

 Master/Slave MySQL Server
 -------

 EzDB support Master/Slave MySQL configuration.
-You can setup a slave mysql configuration that is READ ONLY.
+You can set up a slave mysql configuration that is READ ONLY.
 EzDB will connect to the right server automatically.

 ```php
 $db->setReadOnlyConfiguration(DB_USER_READ_ONLY, DB_PASSWORD_READ_ONLY, DB_NAME_READ_ONLY, DB_HOST_READ_ONLY, DB_PORT_READ_ONLY);